rossetti/KSLBook/docs/03-Chapter3.md

 <p class="caption">(\#fig:CollectorIfc)CollectorIfc Interface</p>
 </div>

 Something is a collector, if it implements the `CollectorIfc` interface.
 The implication is that those values presented to the various `collect` methods will be observed and tabulated into various quantities based on the presented values.
 The `collect` method has been overloaded to facilitate collection of double values, arrays of double values, and boolean values.
 A collector can be reset.
-Resetting a collector should set the state of the collector as if no values had been observed  Thus, resetting a collector should clear all previous collection results.
+Resetting a collector should set the state of the collector as if no values had been observed.
+Thus, resetting a collector should clear all previous collection results.
 The collector may or may not store any of the observations related to the collection process.
 By default, the standard approach taken is not to store the observations, but rather to summarize the observations in some manner.
-To facilitate the further use of the observed values, the base class, `Collect` is observable and will also emit observed values.
+To facilitate the further use of the observed values, the base class, `Collector` is observable and will also emit observed values.
 Thus, other classes can be connected to a base observation process.

 Figure \@ref(fig:Statistics) presents the major classes and interfaces within the statistics package.
 The `CollectIfc` interface is implemented within the abstract base class `Collector`, which serves as the basis for various concrete implementations of statistical collectors.
-There are two major kinds of statistics one of which assumes that the values presented must be weighted, the `WeightedStatisticIfc` interface and the `WeightedStatistic` class.
-While the other branch of classes, derived from `AbstractStatistic` do not necessarily have to be weighted.
+There are two major kinds of statistics, one of which assumes that the values presented must be weighted, the `WeightedStatisticIfc` interface and the `WeightedStatistic` class.
+The other branch of classes, derived from `AbstractStatistic` do not necessarily have to be weighted.
 The main classes to be discussed in this chapter are `Statistic` and `Histogram`.

 <div class="figure">
 <img src="./figures/Statistics.png" alt="Major Classes and Interfaces in the Statistics Package"  />